-Evaluating the authority, usefulness, and reliability of resources is a crucial step in developing a literature review that effectively covers pertinent research as well as demonstrates to the reader that you know what you're talking about.
+Evaluating the authority, usefulness, and reliability of resources is a crucial step in conducting a review of the literature that effectively covers pertinent research and, thereby, demonstrates to the reader that you know what you're talking about.
 The process of evaluating scholarly materials also enhances your general skills and ability to:

 Black, Thomas R. Evaluating Social Science Research: An Introduction.
 London: Sage, 1993.

 The act of thinking critically about the validity and reliability of a research resource generally involves asking yourself a series of questions about the quality of both the item and the content of that item.

 What are the author's credentials, such as, institutional affiliation [where he or she works], educational background, past writings, or experience?
 Is the book or article written on a topic in the author's area of expertise?
 Has your instructor mentioned this author?
 Have you seen the author's name cited in other sources or bibliographies?
 Is the author associated with a reputable institution or organization?
 What are the basic values or goals of that organization or institution?

 Inquiring about the Date of Publication

 When was the source published?
 Is the source current or out-of-date for your topic?

 Inquiring about the Edition or Revision